dillionlim/brainhack-til-2025/README.md

 Small penalties (on the magnitude of a mission reward) reduced but could not eradicate such misbehaviour.
 Each time we added more complex rewards, these actions also became more frequent.

-The elegant solution would be to implement an action mask during both training and inference (see [MaskablePPO](https://sb3-contrib.readthedocs.io/en/master/modules/ppo_mask.html)), but there was no ready-to-eat implementation for DQN on Stable Baselines3.
+The elegant solution would be to implement an action mask during both training and inference (see [MaskablePPO](https://sb3-contrib.readthedocs.io/en/master/modules/ppo_mask.html)), but there was no similar ready-to-eat implementation for DQN on Stable Baselines3.

 Instead, we took out the guillotine and made such unwanted behaviour as heinous a crime as being caught by a guard.
 The model still occassionally misbehaved, so we upped the exploration rate for the model to better understand the dire consequences of certain actions (that it would rarely perform by itself otherwise), which effectively eradicated misbehaviour without an action mask.